boolean-uk/tdd-cohort-manager-challenge/domain-model.md

   cohortName: String
 - OUTPUTS:
   true -> Successfull
-  null -> Cohort not found
+  Throw Error -> Cohort not found

 searchForCohort(String) -> Searches for a cohort or returns null if cohort is not found

 - INPUTS:
   cohortName: String
 - OUTPUTS:
   cohort: Object
-  Null -> Cohort not found

 addStudentToCohort(String, Number) -> Adds a student to cohort or returns null if student and/or cohort is not found